rseah145/smw-term2/lesson_5/Theory.md

 * To ensure the package can be 'uninstalled' or <b>there is a way to roll back</b>
 * To ensure the system can be restarted properly.
 To ensure the update is <b>effective</b>
 * An update can be tested in 2 ways
-* Test Environment (1st method), a test lab with PCs mirroring the actual environment
+* Test Environment (1st method), a test lab with PCs mirroring the actual environment.
+Extra overhead incurred
+* Pilot Environment (2nd method), test on selected production PCs, authentic.
+Can test the deployment plan too.
+Has extra risk incurred